hreljin/hreljin/README.md

 ## Fun Facts

-- 🎮 I enjoy playing on my Xbox in my free time.
+- 🎮 I enjoy playing Palworld on my Xbox in my free time.
 - 📚 I'm currently reading tons of Manga.
 - 🌍 I sometimes love to travel and explore new places.